Sports events hitting your screen this summer

 US Open

 Tennis fans can finally get excited again after their huge disappointment following the announcement that Wimbledon would be cancelled back in April.
 Though there won’t be any sitting on Henman Hill or screaming “Come on Andy!” from the stalls of the All England Club courts, we will still be able to shout our support from afar.
-After his hip trouble, Murray is fighting fit and “really keen to play” at the US Open on 30th August, where he will attempt to take the title from reigning champion Rafael Nadal – though the likelihood of that happening is so low it will be difficult to find USA betting codes for this feat.
+After his hip trouble, Murray is fighting fit and “really keen to play” at the US Open on 30th August, where he will attempt to take the title from reigning champion Rafael Nadal – though the likelihood of that happening is very low.
 The real challenge is coming from world number one Novak Djokovic.
 Those who can’t wait this long can also check out the Cincinnati Western & Southern Open, with the first ball served up mid-August.
 Because of the coronavirus pandemic, the event will be played at Flushing Meadows too.

 Formula One